Probate Q&A Series

 Key Takeaways

-• The personal representative pays off the mortgage lien from sale proceeds before distribution.
+• The personal representative pays off the mortgage lien from sale proceeds before distribution if the property is sold.

 • Net proceeds flow to owners by their tenancy-in-common percentages.